twist-code/twist-code/README.md

 | Incident Response Planning and Execution      | SOC Automation Lab|
 | Case Management with TheHive                  | SOC Automation Lab|
 | Scripting and Automation for Threat Mitigation | SOC Automation Lab|

+## WORK EXPERIENCE
+<b><u>Professional in charge of Cybersecurity</u></b> - RRA (Rwanda Revenue Authority [ 20/08/2023 - Current ]<br> <br>
+• Set up patch MSs to update applications and regularly monitor the patching MS to ensure RRA systems are well secured. <br>
+• Part of a proactive incident response team to ensure that IRP is being tested for and resolving system vulnerabilities. <br>
+• Ensure that all users receive periodic IT security awareness briefing. <br>
+• Constant audits to ensure security practices are compliant, deploy endpoint detection & prevention tools to halt malicious hacks. <br>
+• Set up and implement user access controls and identity access management systems, <br>
+• Monitor network and application performance to identify irregular activities, Support the security part of RRA VMware infrastructure or any other virtualized infrastructure. <br><br>
+<b><u>Information & Cybersecurity Officer</u></b>
+I&M Bank Rwanda PLC [ 01/04/2023 – 20/08/2023 ]<br><br>
+• Develop and Provide awareness trainings to staff.
+Monitor computer networks for security issues and investigate breaches.<br>
+• Work with teams to perform tests and uncover network vulnerabilities, documenting breaches and assessing the damage caused.<br>
+• Installing security measures to protect systems and information infrastructure, including firewalls and data encryption programs.<br>
+• Perform penetration testing / vulnerability assessments and fix detected vulnerabilities to maintain a high security standard.<br><br>
+<b><u>MS Automated Operations Engineer</u></b>
+ERICSSON RWANDA [ 01/11/2021 – 31/03/2023 ]<br><br>
+• Responsible for managing and monitoring the network outages, by ensuring timely detection of any fault occurring.<br>
+• Perform day-to-day Network Operations procedures within the network nodes. <br>
+• Provided user trainings and IT support.
+Made escalations, follow up to make sure issues/tickets are resolved within SLA agreement. <br>
+• Attend to incoming calls through NOC Support lines and offer support to the field engineers during their actions <br>
+• Basic troubleshooting and initial configuration of network devices. <br><br>
+<b><u>ICT network engineer</u></b>
+MTN Rwanda [ 25/09/2020 – 31/10/2021 ] <br><br>
+• Using Network management tools to manage and monitor network outages, by ensuring timely detection of any fault occurring and perform constant health checks, day-to-day Network Operations procedures within the network nodes.<br><br>

 <h2> 🤳 Connect with me:</h2>